 Students may bring store-bought or bakery-purchased treats to share with classmates.
 All treats must have nutritional labels and ingredients listed.
 Students having a summer birthday should make arrangements with their teacher if they wish to acknowledge their birthday during the school year.
 Please DO NOT have balloons or flowers delivered to the school.
 Invitations to personal birthday parties need to be handled outside of the school setting and will not be allowed to be distributed at school.
 This is requested to eliminate hurt feelings.
-Please note that we do not give out names and addresses of our families.
+Student/family personal contact information CANNOT be distributed for any reason.